lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 113:32like a production system you could 113:34implement a production system using the 113:36idea though
-113:37do you understand to say it just one it 113:42yeah because it because some production 113:44systems have to be executed in sorry
-113:48we're getting killed for time we only
-113:50have a half an hour so what I would like 113:52to suggest is that we just sit still
-113:54while they change the tape is that okay 113:57should only take them 10 seconds

 114:11I was brought up about what do you do
 114:15with real time in fact what do you do